kapouer/bundledom/README.md

 `bundledom(path, opts, cb)`

-- path: the path to the html file to process
+where `path` is the path of the html file to process, and `opts` has these properties:

-- opts can contain `exclude`, `ignore`, `prepend`, `append` arrays, and a `root` option to set the base directory for paths.
+-	exclude: array of matched strings
+- ignore: array of matched strings
+- append: array of strings
+- prepend: array of strings
+- js: path relative to html file
+- css: path relative to html file
+- html: path relative to root
+- root: path

+Strings are matched simply by searching a substring.

 If cb is omitted, returns a promise.